ohharsen/cse110-w21-group34/specs/adrs/0005-task-storage-structure.md

 * Pro: keeps track of total pomos per task completed
 * Con: messier to parse data from list and contains less information about week history
+* Con: tracks the day for each task, but more logic needs to be implemented for the graph in statistics